 Message from the FWC by Chairman Rodney Barreto

-As Chairman of the Commission that is responsible for managing and protecting fish and wildlife, I am proud of all our staff who work hard every day to provide residents and visitors numerous opportunities to enjoy the outdoors.
+Each new year brings with it a chance to look back and look ahead.
+As I reflect on the past year as Chairman of the Commission that is responsible for managing and protecting fish and wildlife, I am proud of all our staff who continue to work hard every day to provide residents and visitors numerous opportunities to enjoy Florida’s outdoors.
 I am also proud of our law enforcement officers who are dedicated to protecting fish and wildlife as well as the public.